ivanamat/cakephp3-aclmanager/README.md

 ## Access the plugin

-Now navigate to */AclManager/Acl*, update your acos and your aros or just click *Restore to default* and enjoy!
+Now navigate to http://www.domain.com/AclManager ( or http://www.domain.com/admin/AclManager If AclManager.admin is set to true ), just click *"Update ACOs and AROs and set default values"* and enjoy!

 ## Known issues

-* AclManager::arosBuilder Needs always Groups, Roles and Users, it must be read from Configure::read('AclManager.aros');.

-## Todo list:

-* Aro search engine
+* Not known

 ## Other configurations

-When the arosBuilder issue is solved, you will be able to configure the plugin in different ways, using only the models that you want, as example only Roles and Users or Groups and Users.

 ## About CakePHP 3.x AclManager

-CakePHP 3.x - Acl Manager is a single plugin for CakePHP 3.x based on the [original idea](https://github.com/FMCorz/AclManager) of [Frédéric Massart (FMCorz)](https://github.com/FMCorz) for CakePHP 2.x and getting help from [some idea](https://github.com/JcPires/CakePhp3-AclManager/blob/master/src/Controller/Component/AclManagerComponent.php) of [Jean-Christophe Pires (JcPires)](https://github.com/JcPires).
+CakePHP 3.x - Acl Manager is a single plugin for CakePHP 3.x based on the [original idea](https://github.com/FMCorz/AclManager) of [Frédéric Massart (FMCorz)](https://github.com/FMCorz) for CakePHP 2.x.

 ## Author

-Iván Amat [on GitHub](https://github.com/ivanamat)
+Iván Amat [on GitHub](https://github.com/ivanamat) [www.ivanamat.es](http://www.ivanamat.es/)

-[www.ivanamat.es](http://www.ivanamat.es/)